axelayala1988/ace/terraform/Readme.md

 ### Requirements
 1. An Ubuntu 18.04 virtual machine (Ubuntu 18.04 LTS "minimal" tested)
 2. A public IP address
-3. Ports 80 and 443 exposed
+3. Port 80 exposed
-4. Ansible installed (e.g. using `sudo apt-get install ansible -y`)
-5. A non-root user to run the script actions needs to be created (e.g. `ace`)
+4. A non-root user to run the script actions needs to be created (e.g. `ace`)

 ### Instructions

-1. Copy over the entire repository to the virtual machine
+1. Copy over the entire repository to the virtual machine to the user's home directory.
+Structure should be ~/ace-box/
 2. Call the script inside the **terraform** folder to install:

     ```bash
     $ cd [root of repo]
     $ ./install.sh [VM_PUBLIC_IP] [NON_ROOT_USER]
         VM_PUBLIC_IP: public IP if the VM, used for ingress generation
-        NON_ROOT_USER: username that will be used, user has to already exist
+        NON_ROOT_USER: username that will be used, user has to already exist. use $USER to put current user
     ```